-The cleats also have a textured coating on the forefoot allowing the wearer a high level of precision when passing or shooting.
-And the midsole is designed to be especially responsive as you move around the soccer field.
+The cleats also have a textured coating on the forefoot, allowing the wearer to have a high level of precision when passing or shooting.
+The midsole is designed to be especially responsive as you move around the soccer field.

 These cleats are a great option for any soccer player.

 With over 150 5-star reviews for these cleats on soccer.com, there are many people happy with them.
 Click the button below to have a look for yourself.

 The Adidas Predator 20.3 Laceless FG Soccer Cleat is my recommendation for a great soccer cleat on a budget.